 No sooner has Sam left Frodo, he hears the orcs from Mordor coming down from Cirith Ungol.
 Sam puts the ring on his finger.
 Thankfully the orcs don’t see him.
 It’s interesting that the ring doesn’t alert Sauron to its presence once Sam has put it on, especially when in close proximity to Barad-dûr. 😐

 The orcs that come down from Cirith Ungol include Chris Fairbank as Shagrat and David Sinclair as Gorbag.
 They soon find Frodo in the bound-up webs created by Shelob and examine him.
 Sam hides away, as he watches the orcs about to take Frodo back up to Cirith Ungol in order to interrogate him.

 It’s revealed through Shagrat’s conversation with Gorbag that Frodo is still alive.
 Sam is upset at this.
 Despite being pleased Frodo isn’t dead, Sam has allowed Frodo to be taken into the captivity by the orcs.
 ‘The Two Towers’ story closes with Sam berating himself as the orcs take Frodo up to Cirith Ungol.

 9. EPILOGUE (4m 02s)

-I relished this invigorating listening experience of ‘LOTR’ and made me notice all the various alternations; differences and comparisons in ‘LOTR’ from book to film to radio.
-With having listened to two volumes of this radio series, I couldn’t wait to hear the third and final instalment.
+I relished the invigorating listening experience of the ‘LOTR’ in ‘Two Towers’, since I noticed the various alternations and differences in the ‘LOTR’ from book to film to radio.
+Having listened to the first two volumes of the ‘LOTR’ radio series, I was looking forward to the third and final instalment of this. 🙂

 |Previously in||The story continues in|